 Music Video: 4:23 (short) / 5:25 (long) / Brian Grant (Director), Pam James (Producer)

 was originally written and a hit single from Ann Peebles in 1973 and was the last single in Europe, instead of Show Some Respect in the rest of the world, while Tina was on tour.
+The single was reviewed in Billboard magazine in it’s issue from April 13, 1985.

 The live music video taken from Tina’s concert at the NEC in Birmingham.
 Tina dressed with a white trouser performs on stage, partly together with her pianist Kenny Moore.